McCourt School of Public Policy (MSPP)

 5. Annual Merit Reviews

-1. Annual merit review for tenure-line faculty should be conducted in a manner consistent with the McCourt School policy outlined in the “Merit Review Policy for McCourt School Tenure-line Faculty.”
+1. Annual merit review for tenure-line faculty should be conducted in a manner consistent with the McCourt School policy outlined in the “Merit Review Policy for McCourt School Tenure-line Faculty” and with University and Main Campus policy.

 6. Leave Requests